-8.3 8.2 DISTRIBUTION
+8.3 DISTRIBUTION

-8.3.1 8.2.1 Distribution Order
+8.3.1 Distribution Order

-Amounts-Child support payments collected in open enforcement cases, with the exception of federal income tax refund offsets, are distributed first to the support obligation due in the month in which the payment was collected.
-The date of collection is the date the payment was received at the Arkansas Child Support Clearinghouse.
+Amounts collected in open enforcement cases, with the exception of federal income tax refund offsets, are distributed first to the support obligation due in the month in which the payment was collected.
 Amounts collected in excess of the monthly support amount are treated as a payment on the required support obligation for previous months, otherwise referred to as arrears.
-Collections are applied in the following manner.